zetadin/pmx/docs/scripts/analysis.rst

                             bootstrap).
     -n nblocks              Number of blocks to divide the data into for an estimate of the standard error.
-You can use this when multiple independent equilibrium simulationshave been
+You can use this when multiple independent equilibrium simulations have been
                             run so to estimate the error from the repeats.
 Default is 1 (i.e. no repeats).
 It assumes the dgdl files for each repeat are read in order and are contiguous, e.g.